 Even though you are in charge of your student, they don't expect you to be exactly like their teachers at school.
 Make sure that you're always kind, friendly, and approachable as this will encourage the student to communicate with you and learn in a comfortable environment.

-If you want to offer tutorials and keep your students throughout the year, you should keep all this in mind for every tutorial.
+If you want to offer tutorials and keep your students throughout the year, you should keep all this in mind for every tutorial, even as you cast about for ways to tailor your lessons to each student.

 Teaching primary school children can sometimes be difficult since you may be expected to master several subjects.
 A primary school pupil may struggle with things like doing their homework and schooling in general.